mikecinnamon/MLearning/[ML-22] Embeddings.md

 $$\hbox{dist}(\hbox{\bf x}, \hbox{\bf y}) = \sqrt{\sum_{i=1}^n(x_i - y_i)^2}.$$

 Angles are operationalized through the **cosine**.
-The cosine formula is commonly used in data mining, in particular in natural language processing, as a similarity measure.
+The cosine formula is commonly used as a similarity measure in data mining, in particular in natural language processing.
 The vectors can represent texts, as in example ML-26, or customers, products or many other possibilities, depending on the application.
 Mathematically, the cosine works as a correlation, so vectors pointing in the same direction have cosine 1, while orthogonal vectors have cosine 0.

 The cosine of the angle determined by two vectors $\hbox{\bf x}$ and $\hbox{\bf y}$ can be calculated as